 John has always had a tough time from historians.
 The son and younger brother of famous warrior Kings – Henry II and Richard the Lionheart– he is best known for losing England’s Norman possessions to the French, going to war with his own barons and eventually being forced into signing the Magna Carta.
 The loss of the crown jewels merely added insult to injury.
+His depiction in the popular Robin Hood stories further cemented his reputation as Bad King John.

 A troubled kingdom